PopeyeURS/ulyssescaballes-mpv.config/README.md

 4. Extract "ff2mpv-master.zip" inside [MPV] folder.
 5. Open "ff2mpv-master" folder, copy "ytdlProtocol.bat" then paste it outside "ff2mpv-master" folder to sit where "mpv.exe" is placed inside [MPV] folder, here:
 "C:/Users/<user_name>/AppData/Roaming/MPV/ytdlProtocol.bat".
-6. Right click and "Run as administrator" on the "ytdlProtocol.bat", just once.
+6. Right click "ytdlProtocol.bat", then "Run as Administrator" once.
 7. Reboot your PC.
-8. Open YouTube on your browser, select and right-click on any video stream available on display, scroll down in the context menu and click "Play link in MPV".
+8. Open YouTube on your browser, select and right-click on any video stream available on display, scroll down the context menu and click "Play link in MPV".
 MPV will open and automatically play the selected video stream directly from YouTube.

 ---